QLD Pool Inspection Process

 Using our online booking form, enter your details and your nearest inspector will contact you to arrange an appointment.
 Remember to fill in the form as best as you can so your inspector understands your requirements.

-Using "Find My Inspector" or "Contact Us", locate your nearest inspector and contact them directly to have a chat and arrange an appointment that works for you.
+Click on the "Contact Us" page to locate your nearest inspector and contact them directly to have a chat and arrange an appointment that works for you.

 Step 2: Get Inspected

 Your inspector will inspect, measure, test and take photos of your pool gates, pool fences, dividing fences used as a pool fences, and objects or structures near the pool fence.